jmayhugh1/CSCE314/Java_nested_types.md

 ### static nested classes
 -associated with the outer class

--similar to static class members, cannot refer directly to instance variables or methods defined in the outer class: it can only use them through an object reference
+-similar to static class members, cannot refer directly to instance variables o methods defined in the outer class: it can only use them through an object reference

 -static nested classes behave like any other top-level class